 Jono will break down the problem into a clear sets of pieces, map those to different parts of an organization, and walk through a crisp strategy and clear set of practical methods to build support throughout your community development process.
 He will also share the mines in the road he has discovered throughout his career and share how he dealt with them.

-If you need broader support for your community in your company, be sure to join this session!
+If you need broader support for your community in your company, be sure to watch this on-demand session!

 Jono Bacon is a leading community and collaboration speaker, author, and podcaster.
 He is the founder of Jono Bacon Consulting which provides community strategy/execution, workflow, and other services.
 He previously served as director of community at GitHub, Canonical, XPRIZE, and OpenAdvantage.
 His clients include Huawei, GitLab, Microsoft, Intel, Google, Sony Mobile, Deutsche Bank, Santander, HackerOne, Mattermost, SAP, FINOS Foundation, The Executive Center, data.world, Creative Commons, and others.
 He is also the author of best-selling books, 'People Powered: How communities can supercharge your business, brand, and teams' and 'The Art of Community'.